-Туре Definition Advantages Side Effects General Anesthesia General anesthesia acts primarily on the brain and nervous system.
+Type Definition Advantages Side Effects General anesthesia acts primarily on the brain and nervous system.
 It not only eliminates sensations of pain during surgery, it also allows you to sleep during the procedure.
 General anesthesia is administered by injection or by inhaling it into your respiratory system.
 Allows patients to sleep through extensive surgical procedures Side effects include a sore throat, headache, hoarseness, drowsiness and nausea.
 Nerve Block The nerve block is a regional anesthetic technique.
 This type is given by injecting a local anesthetic into the operative arm.
 Once the nerve block is performed, the local anesthetic blocks transmission of signals that cause the sensation of pain.
 The block will last 24-48 hours.
 It's a safe and effective way to provide excellent post-op pain control for your surgery.
 It also reduces the amount of narcotic pain medication that may be necessary to control pain.
 It can also lead to earlier ambulation and potentially an earlier discharge from the hospital.
+Side effects include soreness around the injection site.